jonseymour/node-cmd/README.md

 Configuring The Dispatcher
 ==========================
-The configuration object passed to cmd.createDispatcher() is used to populate the dispatch table used by the generated dispatcher.
+The configuration object passed to cmd.use() is used to populate the dispatch table used by the generated dispatcher.

 In addition, the configuration object can be used to provide alternative implemntations